-If you have read about contracts for difference on other websites, you may be wondering about whether they are a wise choice for long term trading positions.
-After all, as many people point out on the Internet, you are trading 'on margin', which means you are effectively borrowing most of the cost of the shares or other underlying security, and consequently paying interest.
-Even worse, the interest is charged every day to your account, which may mean you have to put more funds in even if the underlying has not lost value.
+If you have read about contracts for difference on other websites, you may be wondering about whether CFDs are a wise choice for long term trading positions i.e. buy and hold.
+After all, as many critics point out, you are trading ‘on margin’, which means you are effectively borrowing most of the cost of the shares or other underlying security, and consequently paying interest.
+Even worse, the interest is charged every day to your account, so you need to pay attention to the interest costs and make sure that the larger moves balance out these costs.
+Financing costs may mean that in the end you might have to put more funds in even if the underlying has not lost value.

 But just as you must know what you are doing to take part in any type of trading or you should expect to lose, this simply gives you another factor to add to the profit/loss equation when you calculate the risk/reward of the trade.
-The interest charged is perhaps a couple of percentage points over a standard bank rate, and if your stock pick is any good, you are probably expecting a better return than that.
-So long term trading with contracts for difference should not be ruled out on the basis of generalities, but considered carefully to see if it is the best way to make the trade.
+The interest charged is perhaps a couple of percentage points over a standard bank rate, and if your stock picking is any good, you are probably expecting a better return than that.
+So long term trading with contracts for difference should not be ruled out on the basis of generalities, but considered carefully to see if it fit your trading objectives.

 But there are also other ways that don't involve paying interest that you can use contracts for difference in long term trading strategies.
 Going short can often be more profitable than buying or going long, as prices tend to fall faster than they rise.
 For example, if you foresee a decline, then you can easily take a short position using CFDs and actually get paid a minimal amount of interest for the duration of the trade.
 While the amount paid may not be very significant, that situation counters the argument of others that CFDs cannot be used long term because of the charges.